LordDashMe/php-static-class-interface/README.md

 ### via Composer

-- Use the command below to install the package via composer.
+- Use the command below to install the package via composer:

 ```txt
 composer require lorddashme/php-static-class-interface